 Enclosed, please find a completed Form EOIR-31A along with supporting documentation.
 We have included a full list of enclosures below.
+In addition, we are providing [name's] date of birth for the background check: .

 Thank you very much for your fair and rapid consideration of [organization's] request for partial accreditation for [name].